brainets/hoi/docs/theory.rst

 Network behavior
 *****************

-The metrics that are contained in this section quantify collective higher-order behaviors from multivariate data.
+The metrics that are listed in this section quantify collective higher-order behaviors from multivariate data.
-These information-theoretic measures, such as Total Correlation and O-information, are useful for studying the collective behavior of three or more components in complex systems, such as brain regions or economic indicators.
-Once data is gathered from the activity of this components, these measures can be applied to unveil new insights about the functional interactions of those components.
-In this section, we list all the metrics of this kind that are implemented in the toolbox, providing a concise explanation and relevant references.
+Information-theoretic measures, such as Total Correlation and O-information, are useful for studying the collective behavior of three or more components in complex systems, such as brain regions, economic indicators or psychological variables.
+Once data is gathered, these network behavior measures can be applied to unveil new insights about the functional interactions characterizing the system under study.
+In this section, we list all the metrics of network behavior, that are implemented in the toolbox, providing a concise explanation and relevant references.

 Total correlation